cdapio/cdap/docs/developer-guide/source/programming.rst

 Store Data: DataSets
 --------------------
 **DataSets** store and retrieve data.
-DataSets are your interface to the Reactor’s storage capabilities.
+DataSets are your means of reading from and writing data to the Reactor’s storage capabilities.
 Instead of requiring you to manipulate data with low-level APIs, DataSets provide higher-level abstractions and generic, reusable Java implementations of common data patterns.

 The core DataSet of the Reactor is a Table.
 Unlike relational database systems, these tables are not organized into rows with a fixed schema.
 They are optimized for efficient storage of semi-structured data, data with unknown or variable schema, or sparse data.